adobe-target/slate/source/index.html.md

 ## Input Parameters

-> Delivery API Sample Request #1.
+> Delivery API Sample Request.
 This is a request with just the mbox name in the POST body.

 ````shell
 curl -X POST \